A deep breath. Air in her lungs, not blood.

 The door dragged open against hard, grainy flooring.
 Warm steam filled a room laden with the scent of salt and metal.
 Tall, yellow bars warded a circular pool that occupied a majority of the space.

 “That’s a purification vat.
 It’s full of tiny robots that strip organic contaminants from our machines and converts them into soil.
 If you try to bathe in that, you’ll be ripped apart.”

 “We do have a salon though.
-We should go when you’re done with rehab.
+We should go when you’re done with rehab so I can brag about you.
 I know some girls that would kill for smooth hair like yours.”

 “This?”
 Nan ran a hand through her black, face hugging bangs.
 “I just pick up any shampoo that has aloe in it.”